Avaiga/taipy-doc/docs/manuals/deployment/heroku/prepare-taipy-for-deployment.md

 # Prepare your application for deployment

-To be able to deploy a Taipy application - some options must be specified in the Service (`Gui` or `Rest`).
+To be able to deploy a Taipy application you must specify some options must be specified in the Service (`Gui` or `Rest`).

 These options can be provided from the environment or hard-coded.